-The Cognitive Diversity Scorecard provides a holistic and integrated assessment of 8 factors that have been identified as beneficial – especially for the cognitive diversity of asset management teams and other groups in the financial services industry.
+The Cognitive Diversity Scorecard provides a holistic and integrated assessment of 8 factors that have been identified as beneficial – especially for the cognitive diversity in finance, investment and asset management teams.

 "People with different political orientations often have fundamentally different views on how the world works, the role of the state, and the drivers of economic growth.
 A team that is ideologically monolithic may share the same 'blind spots' regarding political risks or regulatory shifts."